 Ethereum’s primary innovation was to expand on Bitcoin’s basic instructions into a fully-featured programming language (also known as Turing-complete).
 Ethereum is a much more sophisticated language which also leaves more room for error.

 Bitcoin has a codebase that benefits from 99 Core contributors and several alternative implementations.
-With over $150b in assets on the line, they take a conservative approach to development.
+With ‘hundreds of billions in assets on the line, they take a conservative approach to development.

 All proposed improvements must undergo peer review and rigorous testing prior to being merged.
 The perceived slow pace of this process, at least in terms of scaling, led to a heated block size debate and the creation of Bitcoin Cash.

 Ethereum is the brainchild of Vitalik Buterin, who handled its initial development along with 3 other skilled developers.
 They were able to pick and choose ideas from the development of Bitcoin and altcoins and introduce new ideas of their own.

 Unlike Bitcoin, literally anyone can code a smart contract which runs on top of Ethereum.
 Herein lays both opportunity and danger.
 Certain estimates put the number of bugs per line of contract code at 1 in 10.

 As seen with the draining of The DAO and numerous minor incidents, investing in such contracts without proper code review can lead to serious loss.
 More work is required to secure smart contracts before they can reliably underwrite new ways of doing business.